-In 2006, there were five meetings of the Board of Directors of the Company, and the full Board acted five times by unanimous written consent.
-During 2006, no director attended fewer than 75 percent of the total Board of Directors' meetings and applicable committee meetings on which each director served.
+In 2007, there were nine meetings of the Board of Directors of the Company, and the full Board acted six times by unanimous written consent.
+During 2007, no director attended fewer than 75 percent of the total Board of Directors' meetings and applicable committee meetings on which each director served.

 Our policy is that at least a portion of our directors are encouraged to attend annual meetings of shareholders.
-In 2006, all of the directors attended the annual meeting.
+In 2007, 11 of the Company's 12 directors attended the annual meeting.